nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_SEED_MODULES.md

 ## Seed Instructions

-1. Create a `scripts/seeds` directory.
-The `scripts` directory already exists, so create the `seeds` sub-directory in it.
 1. Create a module for each type of possible plant in the `seeds` directory.
 For example, one of the types of food you grow is corn.
 Create a `scripts/seeds/corn.js` module.
 Make sure that each file uses all lowercase letters for the file name.
 1. In each module define and export a function for creating a seed.
 Define the functions with the following syntax.
 If the plant is Asparagus, the function should be named `createAsparagus`.
 Same thing for all the others.
 Use arrow functions.
 Do not use the `function` keyword.
 1. Each of these functions should return an object with the following properties.
 Look at the table below the instructions to see what the values for each object are.